Apache Tutorials for Beginners

 What Apache needs to Run Php File?

-Running Php files on Apache needs mod_php enabled on your server.
-It allows Apache to interpret .Php files.
-It has Php handlers that interpret the Php code in apache and send HTML to your web server.
+Running PHP files on Apache needs mod_php enabled on your server.
+It allows Apache to interpret .php files.
+It has PHP handlers that interpret the PHP code in Apache and send HTML to your web server.

-If mod_php is enabled on your server, you will have a file named php.conf in /etc/httpd/conf.d/ directory.
+If mod_php is enabled on your server, you will have a file named php.conf in the /etc/httpd/conf.d/ directory.
 You can also check it with:

 httpd -M | grep "php5_module"